 Providing specialized programming to strengthen the abilities of our learners, and their families, doesn’t stop at the end of a school day.

-At the FASD Respite Program, learners spend Saturdays participating in therapeutic recreational activities designed for individuals with Fetal Alcohol Spectrum Disorder.
-Parents/caregivers are given a day of respite which provides them time they need to take care of themselves, and their family unit as a whole.
+At Elves’ FASD Respite Program, learners spend Saturdays participating in therapeutic recreational activities designed for individuals with Fetal Alcohol Spectrum Disorder.
+Parents/caregivers are given a day of respite which provides them time needed to take care of themselves, and their family unit as a whole.